xrrhythmsuk/xruk-player/assets/tunes/angela-davis.md

 **Name:** Angela Davis is an African American activist who experienced great oppression as a university professor due to her political views and involvement in the Black liberation, communist and radical feminist movements.
 She became a major figure of the prison abolition movement after being imprisoned for a murder that she did not commit. ([Wikipedia](https://en.wikipedia.org/wiki/Angela_Davis), see also the documentary “Free Angela & All Political Prisoners”)

-**Musical background:** Break 1 and the low surdo part sound like “Sex machine” by James Brown.
+**Musical background:** Break 1 and the low surdo part sound like “Sex Machine” by James Brown.

 **Sign:** The sign represents prison bars, because Angela Davis is a major figure in prison abolition.

 **History:** Part of the first set of tunes taken from Barking Bateria in 2000.
 The name used to be “James Brown” and the sign depicted an afro.
 The tune was renamed because of domestic violence and rape accusations against James Brown, and Angela Davis was chosen because she fit the tune sign.
 Later the tune sign was changed.
-RoR considers both the old tune sign itself and the fact that Angela Davis was chosen because of her afro hair as racist.
+RoR considers both the old tune sign itself and the fact that Angela Davis was chosen because of her afro as racist.

 ## Controversies

-There is an ongoing discussion in the RoR network on playing a tune that is based on the music of a rapist.
+There is an ongoing discussion in the RoR network on playing a tune based on the music of a rapist.
 Some XR bands have chosen not to play it in the past for similar reasons.

 Some RoR members from the Baltic States have raised concerns that the tune is named after Angela Davis, who was a member of the Communist Party and actively collaborated with the oppressive regime of the Soviet Union.